National Federation of the Blind

 - Must participate in the entire NFB national convention and in all of its scheduled scholarship program activities.

-In addition to a scholarship, each winner will receive assistance to attend the 2016 National Federation of the Blind Annual Convention which takes place June 30 to July 5, 2016, in Orlando, Florida, providing an excellent opportunity for high-level networking with active blind persons in many different professions and occupations.
+In addition to a scholarship, each winner will receive assistance to attend the 2017 National Federation of the Blind Annual Convention which will take place July 10 through 15, 2017, in Orlando, Florida, providing an excellent opportunity for high-level networking with active blind persons in many different professions and occupations.

 APPLICATION DEADLINE: March 31, 2017.
 See Scholarship FAQ for details.